 Advanced: Knee Tuck Front Lever

 Your first step to performing some Olympic-style movements.
 A progression to the full front lever, the knee tuck front lever builds core strength.
 Start in the hang position.
 Bring your knees up to your chest while taking your head back.
 Your back should now be parallel to the floor.
 Hold this position for as long as possible.
+This is an advanced calisthenics exercise for back building.

 If your core strength isn’t quite there yet, start by performing plank exercises.
 If you feel good, and your body allows, move on up to the full front lever.